 The Gluten Free Canteen is a blog about good old-fashioned baking which happens to be gluten-free.

-And then there is Tim, aka Cap’n Awesome who is also gluten-free.
-Formerly known as The Geek for so many reasons not the least of which that he is one, Captain Awesome is now referred to as the bread maker and taste-tester-in-chief.
+And then there is Tim, Or Tim Canteen who is gluten-free.
+Formerly known as The Geek for so many reasons not the least of which that he is one, Tim is now referred to as the bread maker and taste-tester-in-chief.
 He is also responsible for the Canteen food photos.
 If you find yourself reaching through the monitor and drooling slightly, you have him to blame.

 And because we talk about them so frequently – here is the remaining cast of characters, or almost all of them.
 And yes – this is what they look like most of the time: (back row) the son-in-law, the lemon-loving-in-laws, the oldest child, (front row-ish) me, the youngest but tallest child, cap’n awesome, the little boys and little tiny photo-shopped Lulu & Phoebe.

 Baking gluten-free doesn’t have to be taste free or texture challenged and whenever possible, use chocolate.
 Making my share of disasters over the years, and proud to be a member of the cake wreck society, I am not afraid to jump in where other baker’s good sense might fear to tread.